SCOPE OF THIS CHAPTER

 Assessments must be based on good analysis, timeliness and transparency and be proportionate to the needs of the child and their family.

-Each child who has been referred into local authority children's social care should have an individual assessment to identify their needs and to understand the impact of any parental behaviour on them as an individual.
-Local authorities have to give due regard to a child's age and understanding when determining what (if any) services to provide under Section 17 of the Children Act 1989, and before making decisions about action to be taken to protect individual children under Section 47 of the Children Act 1989.
+Within the assessment, consideration must be given to a child's age and understanding when determining what (if any) services to provide under Section 17 of the Children Act 1989, and before making decisions about action to be taken to protect individual children under Section 47 of the Children Act 1989.

 - Assessments under the Children Act 1989